biosciences/MicroTrace/paper/paper.md

 # Acknowledgements

 The idea for MicroTrace originated during my involvement in antimicrobial resistance surveillance projects, where I observed a recurring gap between high-throughput WGS data and pragmatic, interpretable clustering tools usable by clinical microbiologists.
 This led me to develop a self-contained R solution focused on outbreak clustering logic, metadata overlay, and report generation.
-I thank Professor Vitali Sintchenko and the SydneyID community for fostering applied genomics thinking and encouraging a culture of lightweight, real-time analytics in infectious disease genomics.
+I thank the research community of University of Sydney for fostering applied genomics thinking and encouraging a culture of lightweight, real-time analytics in infectious disease genomics.

-The author acknowledges Professor Vitali Sintchenko and colleagues from the Sydney Infectious Diseases Institute for insights on real-time SNP clustering in public health genomics.
+The author acknowledges colleagues from University of Sydney for insights on real-time SNP clustering in public health genomics.

 # References